scott-820/DiscWeather/README.md

 HiT = 95        # Above which temp score will be 0
 LoW = 8         # Below which wind score will be Max.
 Wind score attenuates to 0 at HiW.
 HiW = 17        # Above which wind score will be 0
 LoP = 19        # Below which precip score will be Max.
 Precip score attenuates to 0 at HiP.
 HiP = 65        # Above which precip score will be 0

-# Relative contributions for temperature, wind and precipitation to overall Quality Index.
+# Relative contributions for temperature, wind and precipitation to overall Quality Index:
-# The total for all 3 must add up to 100.
 MaxTScore = 40
 MaxWScore = 35
 MaxPScore = 100 - (MaxTScore + MaxWScore)
+# The total for all 3 maximum sub-scores must add up to 100.
 ```

 Below is a visual representation of how the individual scores are generated using the settings/threshold parameters for temperature, wind and precipitation respectively.

 ![Expected DiscWeather plot output](images/Thresholds.jpg)

-When modifying settings and thresholds in "dwConfig.py", keep in mind that threshold values must have logically correct relative values for each subscore calculation to execute.
+When modifying settings and thresholds in "dwConfig.py", keep in mind that threshold values must have logically correct relative values for each sub-score calculation to execute.

 Specifically, the following ordinal relationships for thresholds must be met:
 * *Temperature Score:* LoT < MidLoT <= MidHiT < HiT